 You must have taken one of my 2-day Fair Isle Color or 3-day Design Your Own Fair Isle workshops—I will not be teaching the basics at this retreat, although I will demonstrate techniques as requested.

 We’ll be staying at the Island Inn at 123 West in Friday Harbor.
-Our meals will be catered by the marvelous Deb Nolan.
+Our lunches will be catered by the marvelous Deb Nolan’s crew’ dinners will be on your own.